hadiuzzaman909/mini-job-board/README.md

 ### Backend Dependencies:
 Here are the dependencies installed for the Backend:

--express: Web framework for building the API.
+express: Web framework for building the API.

--dotenv: To manage environment variables.
+dotenv: To manage environment variables.

--cors: Middleware to enable CORS (Cross-Origin Resource Sharing).
+cors: Middleware to enable CORS (Cross-Origin Resource Sharing).

--jsonwebtoken: To handle JSON Web Tokens for authentication.
+jsonwebtoken: To handle JSON Web Tokens for authentication.

--mongoose: MongoDB object modeling for Node.js.
+mongoose: MongoDB object modeling for Node.js.

--winston: Logger for logging events.
+winston: Logger for logging events.

--swagger-jsdoc: Swagger integration for API documentation.
+swagger-jsdoc: Swagger integration for API documentation.

 ### Frontend Dependencies:
 Here are the Frontend dependencies: